OliverSwift/Promys/README.md

 http://promys.me

+## Changes
+* _`2018/05/03`_ Linux client now captures the cursor.
+* _`2018/05/02`_ Logo when booting.
+* _`2018/04/26`_ New logo from [Ssnjrthegr8](https://github.com/ssnjrthegr8).
+MacOS client now captures mouse.
+Timeout on input video stream.
+Settings can be accessed from front page.
+* _`2018/04/15`_ Overscan can be adjusted with TV Remote (through CEC).
+During screencasting use Up/Down buttons to adjust overscan by 1 pixel and Left/Right to adjust it by 4 pixels.
+* _`2018/03/26`_ settings.html page lets you change many parameters.
+If no password was set user we'll be prompted for it.

+## Introduction

-A screencasting system project based on a Pi 3.
+It's a screencasting system project based on a Pi 3.
 Nothing very new for such project except that it aims at being very user friendly.
 Easy setup for users on Windows, Mac and Linux.

 User connects to the Promys Device Wifi access point, visits the embedded web page, downloads client application from there and starts it.
 Almost as easy as ClickShare from BARCO but at a reasonable price (~40€).